Ride Report - Bike To Work Day 2011

 During the dark months of the year riding home in traffic is scary.
 Are you visible enough?
 Are the drivers paying attention?
 And if it is raining all bets are off.
 I wrote a lot about bike safety a while back and have strong opinions about what I think it takes to stay safe on the roads.
 Being visible is one of the most important things you do to improve your night time safety.

-What if you could be brigher than both without breaking the bank?
+What if you could be brigher without breaking the bank?

 I started off my winter riding career with the basic Cateye front and rear lights (similar to the HL-EL135 and TL-TD150 respectively).
 It only took me a couple of night-time rides to figure out that these lights simply would not do.